iwelch/sylspace/README.md

 *   updatedb   # runserver.pl can now self-detect location
 *   perl runserver.pl    # smart enough to figure out whether it is running on syllabus.space domain (where it should use hypnotoad).

-now point your firefox browser to `http://syllabus.test`.  (do not use Chrome!).  when you are done, ^C out of runserver.pl .
+you may also want to make yourself (and not root) the primary owner, which you can do with `cd mysylspacedir ; sudo chown -R yourusername .` now point your firefox browser to `http://syllabus.test`.  (do not use Chrome!).  when you are done, ^C out of runserver.pl .